Manuel123cool/tutorials/SwiftUI/main.md

 }
 ```

-To have a changable class instance inside our view struct which is changeable inside body var: use @ObservedObject.
-The class have to implement ObservableObject protocol.
+To have a class instance inside our view struct which is changeable inside body var: use @ObservedObject.
+The class has to implement ObservableObject protocol.

 ### UI elements
 UI elements are views.
 There have modifier.
 The order of the modifier inst unimportant.
 Here I will list them